deeroen/engie_test/README.md

 ### Request

-`POST /productionplan` on port 8888
+`POST /productionplan` on port 8888 and localhost (http://localhost:8080/productionplan) along with the proper json file (body)

 ### Response